labgrid-project/labgrid/doc/overview.rst

 - as a python library in other programs

-In the labgrid library, a controllable embedded system is represented as a :any:`Target`.
+In the labgrid library, a controllable embedded system is represented as a :ref:`Target <usage-target>`.
-`Targets` normally have several :any:`Resource` and :any:`Driver` objects, which are used to store the board-specific information and to implement actions on different abstraction levels.
+Targets normally have several :ref:`Resource <overview-resources>` and :any:`Driver <overview-drivers-protocols>` objects, which are used to store the board-specific information and to implement actions on different abstraction levels.
-For cases where a board needs to be transitioned to specific states (such as `off`, `in bootloader`, `in Linux shell`), a :any:`Strategy` (a special kind of `Driver`) can be added to the `Target`.
+For cases where a board needs to be transitioned to specific states (such as off, in bootloader, in Linux shell), a :ref:`Strategy <overview-strategies>` (a special kind of Driver) can be added to the Target.

 While labgrid comes with implementations for some resources, drivers and strategies, custom implementations for these can be registered at runtime.
-It is expected that for complex use-cases, the user would implement and register a custom `Strategy` and possibly some higher-level `Drivers`.
+It is expected that for complex use-cases, the user would implement and register a custom Strategy and possibly some higher-level Drivers.

 .. _overview-resources:

 Resources
 ~~~~~~~~~

-`Resources` are passive and only store the information to access the
+*Resources* are passive and only store the information to access the
-corresponding part of the `Target`.
+corresponding part of the :ref:`Target <usage-target>`.
 Typical examples of resources are :any:`RawSerialPort`, :any:`NetworkPowerPort`
 and :any:`AndroidUSBFastboot`.

-An important type of `Resources` are :any:`ManagedResources <ManagedResource>`.
+An important type of :any:`Resources <Resource>` are :any:`ManagedResources <ManagedResource>`.
-While normal `Resources` are always considered available for use and have fixed
+While normal Resources are always considered available for use and have fixed
 properties (such as the ``/dev/ttyUSB0`` device name for a
-:any:`RawSerialPort`), the `ManagedResources` are used to represent interfaces
+:any:`RawSerialPort`), the ManagedResources are used to represent interfaces
 which are discoverable in some way.
 They can appear/disappear at runtime and have different properties each time
 they are discovered.
-The most common examples of `ManagedResources` are the various USB resources
+The most common examples of ManagedResources are the various USB resources
 discovered using udev, such as :any:`USBSerialPort`, :any:`IMXUSBLoader` or
 :any:`AndroidUSBFastboot` (see the :ref:`udev matching section <udev-matching>`).

+.. _overview-drivers-protocols:

 Drivers and Protocols
 ~~~~~~~~~~~~~~~~~~~~~

-A labgrid :any:`Driver` uses one (or more) `Resources` and/or other, lower-level `Drivers` to perform a set of actions on a `Target`.
+A labgrid *Driver* uses one (or more) :any:`Resources <overview-resources>` and/or other, lower-level Drivers to perform a set of actions on a :ref:`Target <usage-target>`.
-For example, the :any:`NetworkPowerDriver` uses a :any:`NetworkPowerPort` resource to control the `Target's` power supply.
+For example, the :any:`NetworkPowerDriver` uses a :any:`NetworkPowerPort` resource to control the Target's power supply.
 In this case, the actions are "on", "off", "cycle" and "get".

 As another example, the :any:`ShellDriver` uses any driver implementing the :any:`ConsoleProtocol` (such as a :any:`SerialDriver`, see below).
-The `ConsoleProtocol` allows the `ShellDriver` to work with any specific method of accessing the board's console (locally via USB, over the network using a console server or even an external program).
+The ConsoleProtocol allows the ShellDriver to work with any specific method of accessing the board's console (locally via USB, over the network using a console server or even an external program).
-At the `ConsoleProtocol` level, characters are sent to and received from the target, but they are not yet interpreted as specific commands or their output.
+At the ConsoleProtocol level, characters are sent to and received from the target, but they are not yet interpreted as specific commands or their output.

-The `ShellDriver` implements the higher-level :any:`CommandProtocol`, providing actions such as "run" or "run_check".
+The ShellDriver implements the higher-level :any:`CommandProtocol`, providing actions such as "run" or "run_check".
 Internally, it interacts with the Linux shell on the target board.
 For example, it: